abythomas300/Push-Count/README.md

 ## Gradient Background

-The app uses a subtle, powerful gradient to set the mood
+The app uses a subtle, powerful gradient to set the mood.

 ## Future Improvements